oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-02-rcmmndd-30-usage-of-sharing-group-on-tlp-clear.md

 ### Usage of Sharing Group on TLP:CLEAR{#usage-of-sharing-group-on-tlp-clear}

-It MUST be tested that no sharing group is used if the document is `TLP:CLEAR`.
+It SHALL be tested that no sharing group is used if the document is `TLP:CLEAR`.

 The relevant path for this test is: